 No. For OCSI the base management fee under the New Investment Advisory Agreement will remain unchanged at 1.00% of gross assets and for OCSL the base management fee under the New Investment Advisory Agreement will remain unchanged at 1.50% of gross assets, provided, however, the base management fee will be calculated at an annual rate of 1.00% of the value of OCSL's total gross assets, including any investments made with borrowings, but excluding cash and cash equivalents, that exceeds the product of (i) 200% and (ii) OCSL's net assets.
-For the avoidance of doubt, the 200% will be calculated in accordance with the 1940 Act and will give effect to exemptive relief OCSL received with respect to debentures issued by a small business investment company subsidiary.
+For the avoidance of doubt, the 200% will be calculated in accordance with the 1940 Act and the exemptive relief OCSL received with respect to debentures issued by a small business investment company subsidiary (such relief allows OCSL to exclude such debentures from the calculation of its asset coverage ratio under the 1940 Act, and thus the base management fee payable on any gross assets, excluding cash and cash equivalents, that result from such leverage would incur a base management fee at an annual rate of 1.50%).
 "Gross assets" includes any investments made with borrowings, but excludes any cash or cash equivalents.
 Additionally, the rate of the incentive fee payable on the Company's pre-incentive fee net investment income will remain at 17.5%, and the rate at which the income-based incentive fee will be earned during the "catch up" will remain at 100%.
-As agreed to under the Current Investment Advisory Agreement, the capital gains-based incentive fee of 17.5% will not be charged until the fiscal year ending September 30, 2019.
+For any quarter in which the Company's pre-incentive fee net investment income exceeds 1.8182% on net assets, the incentive fee on income is equal to 17.5% of the amount of the Company's pre-incentive fee net investment Advisory Agreement, the capital gains-based incentive fee of 17.5% will not be charged until the fiscal year ending September 30, 2019.